 The 52-acre Joliet Iron Works Historic Site was acquired between 1991 and 1997.

-The preserve is part of the Des Plaines River preservation system, which conserves more than 2,400 acres of land.
+The preserve is part of the Des Plaines River preservation system, which conserves more than 2,400 acres.

 Prior to the District's acquisition of the land, it was the site of an iron manufacturing facility from the late 1800s to the early 1900s.
 Cultural resources protected at the preserve include foundations of the blast furnaces and other structures from the dismantled factory.